|Group ID||Supervisor||Project title|

 Group mailing list: email@example.com

-The goal of the project is to develop an interactive, multi-user, networked implementation of the popular board game "Settlers of Catan".
+The goal of the project is to develop an interactive, multi-user, networked implementation of the popular board game "Diplomacy".
 The development should be based on a client-server architecture where the server stores the state of the game, communicates with the client and acts as a referee.
-The clients are graphical and provide a convenient interface to execute moves but also supports trading and communication between players.
-There are a number of interesting extensions of the basic functionality, one may implement an alternative client running on a mobile device or one may implement AI players.
-The implementation language is JAVA, but I won't object if you want to use a proper programming language like Haskell instead.
+The clients are graphical and provide a convenient interface to execute moves but also supports communication between players.
+The implementation should also provide a "lobby" where players can find partners and which keeps track of players ranks.

 Supervisor: Roland Backhouse (rcb)